benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 # Cortex User Setup

-This doc should help you configure your cortex user account for running Geffen lab pipelines with Nextflow.
+This doc should help you configure your cortex user account and local lab machine for running Geffen lab pipelines with Nextflow.

 When you're done here please see [cortex-first-run.md](./cortex-first-run.md) to try processing some known data.